GLPRL/AdvProg1-3/README.md

       As for P: The formula uses P=1 or P=2, which corresponds to the Manhattan and Euclidean formulas, respectively.
       In this task, we take P=2 only (as stated by TA, We can choose any parameter P).
 So eventually, it'll run Euclidean formula.

+### Classification:
+We receive some vector of some size, and calculate it's differences between all the known vectors.
+Afterwards, we find the K closest neighbors - their attributes are the closest to our data vector.
+Lastly, we classify our input vector according to the type we see has the most neighbors to our vector, and print our decision to the user.

 Images and some explanations sourced from Wikipedia pages of the distance formulas